 - Auto-retract pneumatic pistons

-Tools to install overhead garage racks
+What tools do I need to install overhead garage racks

 To install an overhead rack you’ll need a few basic tools, including: